Best Mattress for Fibromyalgia

 Can fibromyalgia be worse at night?

-Symptoms of fibromyalgia may not necessarily get worse at night.
-However, the aches and pains associated with fibromyalgia may be more pronounced at the end of the day.
+Symptoms of fibromyalgia may not necessarily get worse at night, but the aches and pains associated with the condition may be more pronounced at the end of the day.

-Therefore, finding the perfect bedding, mattress, and thermostat setting is essential for quality sleep.
+Finding the perfect bedding, mattress, and thermostat setting is essential for quality sleep.
 If you experience night sweats and overheating due to your fibromyalgia, you may prefer a cooling mattress.
-These beds come with features such as plant-based foam, gel memory foam, graphite and copper infusions, and cooling air channels that help dissipate body heat quickly.

 Can fibromyalgia cause leg pain at night?